 From today until June 30, I’m making an effort to eat unprocessed plant-based foods.
 I’ll make some exceptions in the first week or two, and maybe still incorporate some fish and eggs.
 But I’m really looking forward to seeing how my body reacts.
 Rather than dwell on the foods I’m cutting out, here are the foods I’ll be enjoying: avocado, tomato, pepper, cucumber, carrot, leafy greens, celery, Brussels sprouts, cauliflower, sweet potato, apple, berries, mushrooms, garbanzos, peanut butter, grape nuts, rice wrappers, almond milk, olive oil, apple cider vinegar, unsweetened black coffee or tea, and super dark chocolate.
-For the record, I weighed in at 150.4 lbs today.

 Today is May 25, 36 days away from my 46th birthday.
 To say the least, it’s been a hard year so far.
 We are collectively suffering in one way or another from the stress of having our autonomy limited by the pandemic.